 What is more, the modern-day energy-efficient lighting devices (the T8 and the T5 varieties and LED lights) also produce better-quality light than the T12 lamps.
 So with the advent of these energy-efficient bulbs, there was no dearth of consumer incentive to replace existing T12 lights with its more energy-efficient counterparts.
 The DOE ban on T12 lamps only hastened the adoption process.

 The T12 lamps also suffer from other disadvantages.
-For instance, these lamps are not long-lasting and need to be frequent replacements.
+For instance, these lamps are not long-lasting and need to be replaced frequently.
 This adds to the operational costs of these lamps and increases the expenses of a business owner.
 On the other hand, these lamps are also environmentally hazardous.
 These lamps release toxic mercury and PCB waste products when they end up in the landfills.
 By the laws of the Environmental Protection Agency (EPA), lamps that release toxic waste must be disposed using special techniques.
 So business owners using T12 lamps have to bear additional expenses when disposing these lighting devices.

 The DOE Acts In The Interest of Advancing Lighting Technology